mucommander/mucommander/readme.txt

 - Fixed flashing command windows under Windows 95/98/Me (ticket #63).
 - The authentication dialog's login field is now prefilled with the current user's name (ticket #185).
 Contributed by Leo Welsch.
+- Fixed exceptions occurring while copying text to the clipboard from an external application (ticket #164).

 Known issues:
 - Some translations are not up-to-date.
 For more information, see: